California vs New Jersey Privacy Law Comparison

 Enforcement Body

-California Privacy Protection Agency (CPPA) and California Attorney GeneralNew Jersey Attorney General (Division of Consumer Affairs)
+California Privacy Protection Agency (CPPA) and California Attorney GeneralNew Jersey Attorney General (Division of Consumer Affairs, Office of Consumer Protection)

 Sensitive Data Consent